John Cade

-John Frederick Joseph Cade AO (18 January 1912 – 16 November 1980) was an Australian psychiatrist who in 1948 discovered the effects of lithium carbonate as a mood stabilizer in the treatment of bipolar disorder, then known as manic depression.
-At a time when the standard treatments for psychosis were electroconvulsive therapy and lobotomy, lithium had the distinction of being the first effective medication available to treat a mental illness.
+John Frederick Joseph Cade AO (18 January 1912 – 16 November 1980) was an Australian psychiatrist who in 1948 discovered the effects of lithium as a mood stabilizer in the treatment of bipolar disorder, then known as manic depression.
+At a time when the standard treatments for mania were electroconvulsive therapy and lobotomy, lithium had the distinction of being the first effective medication available to treat a mental illness.
+Cade's discovery in 1948 began a revolution in psychopharmacology.

 Early life

 John Cade was born in Murtoa, in the Wimmera region of Victoria, Australia.
 John's father David was Murtoa's general practitioner.
 Ellen, John's mother, and younger brothers David and Frank completed the family.
 When John was a small boy, his father left for World War I and served in Gallipoli and France.
 On return from the war, his father suffered from 'war-weariness' and had difficulty in continuing in general practice.
 Therefore, his father sold the practice and accepted a position with the Mental Hygiene Department.

 Over the next 25 years, Dr Cade Sr became medical superintendent at several Victorian mental hospitals, namely Sunbury, Beechworth and Mont Park.
 John and his brothers spent many of their younger years living within the grounds of these institutions, which had a great bearing on John's later deep understanding of the needs of the mentally ill.
 John was educated at Scotch College, Melbourne, matriculating in 1928.
 He then studied medicine at the University of Melbourne, graduating at the age of 21 years with honours in all subjects.
 He became a House Officer at St Vincent's Hospital and then Royal Children's Hospital before becoming severely ill with bilateral pneumococcal pneumonia.
 While he was convalescing, John fell in love with one of his nurses, Jean.
 They married in 1937.